Indonesia–Taiwan relations: Tourism

 Taiwan is the 8th-largest source of visitors to Indonesia.
 In 2012, 216,535 Taiwanese tourists visited Indonesia.
 With 88 flights per week between the two countries, the popular tourist destinations for Taiwanese visitors are Bali, Borobudur and Jakarta.

 Sports

 The Taiwan External Trade Development Council has been organizing the Taiwan Excellence Happy Run in Jakarta since 2014.

 Migrant workers

 Indonesia is Taiwan's largest source of foreign migrant workers.
 In 2012, there were around 185,000 Indonesian migrant workers in Taiwan, equal to 42 percent of the total foreign workforce in Taiwan.
 The number has continually risen since January 2011, when the Agreements on the Placement of Indonesian Manpower in Taiwan was signed.
 In 2014, the figure raised to 190,000 Indonesian laborers out of total 450,000 foreign workers in Taiwan.
-Indonesian President Joko Widodo has praised Taiwan for its friendly treatment of Indonesian workers.
+According to Taipei Times, Indonesian President Joko Widodo at the time praised Taiwan for its friendly treatment of Indonesian workers.